hannah416/G3-finalproject/README.md

 **👄 [Thinking Critically & Evaluating] (10 mins.)**

 **Activity:** Ss write responses to critical questions, record their answers, and practice speaking skills through self-assessment.
-**App Functionality:** The app has Ss write in English to respond to the question, record their responses and play them back for self-evaluation.
+**App Functionality:** The app has Ss write in English to respond to the question, record their responses, and play them back for self-evaluation.
 **Objective:** Enhance English proficiency by responding to critical questions, recording responses, and self-assessing speaking abilities.

 ## Homework Assignment (Critical Thinking & Peer Feedback)